dwork269-wq/dwork269-wq.github.io/_posts/2024-10-20-reserve-protocol-governance.md

 permalink: /reserve-protocol-governance/
 ---

-# Quick Notes on the Reserve Protocol — Governance

 I'm planning to explore the Reserve Protocol, a fascinating cryptocurrency with a broad vision of improving lives and not just serving as a speculative asset.
 It aims to hedge against inflation, employs innovative technology and governance solutions, and supports citizens in struggling economies like Venezuela.

 I'll watch a [series of videos](https://youtube.com/playlist?list=PLsGy6XUusXQMuHBnIE_iARXCcLjbQ21XW&feature=shared) by the founders and note my thoughts.